The GBPA Board of Directors has adopted an exterior design for the planned General Eisenhower

 Education Center on former retail property adjacent to the Historic Daniel Lady Farm on Hanover Street.

 The Board acquired the property in 2017.
 The primary meeting room is mostly completed.
-Contracts are

 Since 1959, as development threatened to overwhelm much of the hallowed ground, the Gettysburg